Horizontal and Straight Triangulations on Heisenberg Groups: A triangulation of the Heisenberg Group

 \section{A triangulation of the Heisenberg Group $\mathbb{H}^n$}

 In this section we show a triangulation of the Heisenberg group with some regularity properties.
 In Subsection \ref{subsec:simplexes} we present a quick introduction and notations for singular $k$-simplexes, their faces and boundary.
-In Subsection \ref{subsec:straight-horizontal} we define straight simplexes, which we use to construct simplexes whose low-dimensional layers are horizontal and whose high-dimensional layer are straight, notably with an ad hoc construction for the middle dimension $k=n+1$.
-In Subsection \ref{subsec:triangulation-Hn} we give a notion of triangulation for polyhedral simplexes and, subsequently, for the whole Heisenberg group as well.
+In Subsection \ref{subsec:straight-horizontal} we define straight simplexes, which we use to construct simplexes with horizontality properties on low-dimensions and linear combinations of straight layers on high-dimensions.
+In Subsection \ref{subsec:triangulation-Hn} we give a notion of triangulation for polyhedrons and, subsequently, for the whole Heisenberg group as well.